aristanetworks/openmgmt/docs/configuration/mtls.md

 ## overview

-EOS supports the use of mutual TLS (mTLS) for gRPC services.
+EOS supports the use of mutual TLS (mTLS) for gRPC, RESTCONF and eAPI services.
 This allows the use of certificates, signed by a recognized and trusted CA, for authentication to gNMI and other gRPC based services.

 By default only certificates signed with Arista's CA are trusted.
 In order to generate and sign certificates for mTLS authentication, an operator will need to install and configure a certifying authority (CA) that is used for signing